Syrian Wars: Ptolemy VI's intervention in the Seleucid Dynastic Wars

 While not usually classed as the "Seventh Syrian War", the Ptolemies and a portion of the Seleucids would clash again in 145 BC.
 The Seleucid Empire began to fall to internal disorder in 152 BC as the Romans and Pergamese, seeking to destabilize and weaken Syria, encouraged Alexander Balas to make a hostile claim on the throne against King Demetrius I Soter.
 Alexander's allies funded him and hired mercenaries on his behalf, and he was able to gain the loyalty of those of Syria who disliked Demetrius, such as Jewish military leader Jonathan Apphus.
 Alexander eventually won the civil war, a diplomatic coup for Ptolemy VI who saw a competent, ambitious, and hostile Seleucid rival in Demetrius replaced by an opportunist in Balas.
 Ptolemy VI's daughter Cleopatra Thea married Alexander Balas as a gesture of friendship.

-However, this peace was not to last.
+However, this peace did not last.
 Demetrius II, Demetrius I's son, made a play to overthrow Balas, who gained a reputation as a weak ruler (whether deserved or not).
 The civil war resumed, and Egyptian forces massed on the border around 147 BC, ready to intervene in the Seleucid civil war.
 With Alexander's permission, they occupied much of coastal Coele-Syria, with the cooperation of Alexander's Jewish allies who expanded and took over more of the Judean hills and interior.
 As Ptolemy VI marched north, he switched sides and demanded his son-in-law hand over his chief minister on likely faked charges.
 Presumably Demetrius II had offered to legitimize Ptolemaic rule of Coele-Syria if he switched to aiding his faction.
 Ptolemy VI now marched on Antioch; Alexander abandoned the city, apparently disliking his chances in a siege.
 Ptolemy VI now ruled from Syria itself, with Demetrius II as a puppet; Cleopatra Thea was remarried to the new king.
 Alexander Balas's loyalists harassed the countryside outside of Antioch.
 Eventually, Ptolemy VI rallied his forces and the Ptolemaic-Demetrius II coalition went to meet him at a nearby river.
 The Battle of the Oenoparus resulted.
 Alexander's army was defeated, and he was forced to flee to his Nabatean (Arab) allies, where he was murdered by two of his own men.
 Ptolemy VI died of wounds.
 The unexpected winner was thus Demetrius II who, with the Ptolemaic king dead and the Seleucids briefly unified, turned on his former Egyptian allies and was able to banish the Ptolemaic occupation force out of Coele-Syria.